Portfolio

 Backtest analysis

-Following a backtest run, a performance analysis will be carried out by passing realized PnLs, returns, positions and orders data to each registered
+Following a backtest run, the engine passes realized PnLs, returns, positions, and orders data to each registered

 - Realized PnL statistics (per currency)